Kathryn Kirchgasler

 Select Presentations

-- Kirchgasler, K. L. (20182018).
+• Kirchgasler, K. L. (2018).
 A paradox of diversity and inclusion: Making the future citizen in science education.
-Keynote/Plenary Address presented at the Keynote for the XVIII Symposium of the International Organization for Science and Technology Education, Malmö, Sweden.
+Keynote for the XVIII Symposium of the International Organization for Science and Technology Education, Malmö, Sweden.
+Link

 Select Awards and Honors